 We have only stayed in the Gressoney valley, but recommend doing your main food shop in the towns at the bottom of the valley.
 There is a Conad supermarket in Pont St Martin, opposite the Vet.
 It is dog friendly and even provides trolleys with dog carriers!
 Remember to take shopping bags – and weigh and label your veggies before you get to the till!

 In the small supermarkets in the mountain resorts, the choice of fresh meat, fruit and vegetables is understandably limited and more expensive.
 The Crai in Gressoney St Jean has the most choice.
 The owners speak English are very helpful.
 Check on opening times, since the local shops tend to close for a long lunch between 12:30 and late afternoon (15:00 – 16:00) but often do still open on Sundays.

 Sunday Opening – if they open at all, supermarkets usually open only in the morning.
 Most shops are closed all day on a Sunday.

 Thursday Market – a small outdoor market selling fresh produce comes to the car park in Gressoney St Jean every Thursday morning.

 Monte Rosa prides itself on being dog friendly.
 My blog Winter Walkies in Monte Rosa has plenty of information on where to find a Wonderland of Winter Walkies!

 Vet – The Gressoney valley is agricultural.
 We were advised that the best small-animal vet was in Pont St Martin; Veterinari Associati Valleise Valentino, Via Nazionale per Carema, 17, 11026 Pont-Saint-Martin.
 Tel: +39 0125 806061.
+It is almost opposite the new Conad supermarket.
 We have visited many times.
-The two lady vets do not speak English, but are lovely and helpful.
+The two lady vets, Elisabetta and Matilde, speak Italian and French, not English, but are very lovely and incredibly helpful.

 Finding Seasonal Accommodation